heiswayi/heiswayi.nrird.com/_posts/2018/2018-05-23-create-windows-app-installer-using-inno-setup.md

 LicenseNotAccepted=&Do Not Agree

 [Code]
-// Customized installer top banner procedure InitializeWizard();
+// I'm using horizontal top banner instead of logo procedure InitializeWizard();
 var
   BitmapImage: TBitmapImage;